 Barefoot Landing is home to a variety of specialty stores and gift shops.
 Big-name retailers like Francesca’s and Sunglass Hut share space, and smaller stores like Spice and Tea Exchange and Christmas Mouse.
 No matter what you’re shopping for, you’re sure to find it at Barefoot Landing.

 House of Blues

-The House of Blues at Barefoot Landing is a unique venue, featuring live music from national acts on the main stage as well as house and local bands in the dining area.
-The menu at Crossroads restaurant is inspired by the tastes of New Orleans and features Southern American classics like Jambalaya, Shrimp & Grits and Buttermilk Fried Chicken along with salads, sandwiches and burgers.
-Each Sunday, the House of Blues hosts a gospel brunch, which features an unbelievable brunch buffet set to the sounds of the soulful gospel bands.More Info Visit Website
+The House of Blues at Barefoot Landing is a unique venue, featuring live music from national acts on the main stage and house and local bands in the dining area.
+The tastes of New Orleans inspire the menu at the restaurant.
+It features Southern American classics like Jambalaya, Shrimp & Grits, and Buttermilk Fried Chicken, along with salads, sandwiches, and burgers.
+Each Sunday, the House of Blues hosts a gospel brunch, which features an unbelievable brunch buffet set to the sounds of the soulful gospel bands.More Info

 One of the Grand Strand’s favorite entertainment attractions, Alabama Theatre offers area visitors an evening of singing, dancing, and comedy.
 Opened by country superstar group Alabama over 20 years ago, Alabama Theatre is a popular attraction bringing visitors from all over to experience the musical variety show.More Info Visit Website